-Prepare for war because these are some of the most worrying pests you’ll find in your garden!
-Slugs will eat their way into potatoes and feast upon your prize juicy strawberries leaving a myriad of holes, and its no wonder - Slugs have approximately 27,000 teeth!
+Prepare for war because these are some of the most persistent pests you’ll find in your garden!
+Slugs will eat their way into potatoes and feast upon your prize juicy strawberries leaving a myriad of holes, and its no wonder they can do some much damage, as Slugs have approximately 27,000 teeth!

 Snails will munch holes in your lovely Hostas and devastate your Salad leaves and devour your Cabbages.
 Slugs are sneaky creatures which often hide during the daytime and thrive at night when the conditions are cool and moist.
 They retreat into the soil when it is dry and love it when conditions get humid and rainy.

 How to spot

 Snails climb and leave a silvery slime trail and nibbled leaves behind.
 They devour the soft green bits between the leaf ribs, leaving a ‘skeleton’ behind.